New Zealand gunman entranced with Ottoman sites in Europe

 Serbian President Aleksandar Vucic said the New Zealand shooting is “a terrible crime conducted by a psychopath.”
 He criticized foreign and domestic media for somehow implying that Serbs should be blamed for the crime because of the gunman’s “taste for music.”

-Pablo Gorondi contributed from Hungary.
+Pablo Gorondi contributed from Hungary and Veselin Toshkov from Bulgaria.

 For more reporting by The Associated Press on the New Zealand mosque massacre, go to https://apnews.com/NewZealand